Energy Converter

 There are several forms of energy, each playing a vital role in different applications:

 • Kinetic Energy: The energy of motion, found in moving objects like cars, wind, or flowing water.
+(Since kinetic energy depends on velocity and distance, our Length Converter can help with accurate unit conversions.)

 • Potential Energy: Stored energy, such as a stretched rubber band or water held behind a dam.